zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 ![](public/assets/elements-tab.png)

 Under the Element’s section is the HTML of the web page.
-We will be playing with the heading element.
+We will be playing with the heading Element.

-Click on the `<h1></h1>` Element.
-This is the Element that makes the header of the web page read "**World Wide Web**".
+Click on the `<h1></h1>` element.
+This is the element that makes the header of the web page read "**World Wide Web**".

-I>We talk more about **Elements** and **Tags** in an upcoming article.
+I>We talk more about **elements** and **tags** in an upcoming article.
 For now, it's enough to know they represent the structure of the web page.

 5\.
 Now, double-click on the `World Wide Web` text, and change the text from "World Wide Web" to "Your First Website."
 To see the change take effect, click outside of the Elements panel.